- How does the lottery work?

 Is there a school uniform?

 Yes, parents voted for uniforms and the students voted on the colors.
 Light blue or navy polo shirts and khaki or navy bottoms are required.
 Parents also voted that the shirts should be embroidered with the TIMA logo.
 All uniform items are available through Bahama Joe's, www.bahamajoes.com, 4755 Waters Avenue, Savannah, GA, 912-355-6960 or Caldwell's Cottage in the Tybee Oaks shopping center on Tybee with the school logo monogrammed on the shirts.
-Uniform polo shirts can also be purchased from Walmart, Old Navy, the Gap, etc. and then taken to Caldwell's cottage, for monogramming the school logo.
+Uniform polo shirts can also be purchased from Walmart, Old Navy, the Gap, etc. and then taken to Caldwell's cottage or any other source you have, for monogramming the school logo.

 Students are expected to wear appropriate undergarments.